josephlhall/draft-hall-iasa2-struct/draft-hall-iasa2-struct.md

 ## Compliance {#compliance}

-The LLC shall develop and implement a compliance program to ensure its compliance with all applicable laws, rules and regulations, including without limitation laws governing bribery, anti-terrorism sanctions, export controls, data protection/privacy, as well as other applicable polcies noted in {{llc-policies}}.
+The LLC shall develop and implement a compliance program to ensure its compliance with all applicable laws, rules and regulations, including without limitation laws governing bribery, anti-terrorism sanctions, export controls, data protection/privacy, as well as other applicable policies noted in {{llc-policies}}.
 In addition, actions and activities of the LLC must be consistent with 501(c)(3) purposes.

 The LLC shall report to ISOC on the implementation of its compliance plan on an annual basis.

 # Board Voting {#voting}

-The Board can hold votes in meetings of the Board or, in some cases, via electronic means.
+The Board can hold votes during synchronous live meetings of the Board (including telephonic and video) or via asynchronous written (including electronic) means.
 Decisions on regular LLC matters shall be made by a 2/3 majority vote in favor, with the exception of removal of a Director as specified in {{director-removal}}.
 Absentee voting and voting by proxy shall not be permitted.

 ## Quorum {#quorum}